 The War Within expansion has brought a lot of new exciting PvE content to World of Warcraft, and, as usual, to explore it efficiently, you need a good team with experienced players that give the best DPS, HPS, and can tank bosses (and trash) properly.
-No matter, what type of PvE content you’re exploring now, be it Nerub-ar Palace Raid or Mythic+ dungeons, knowing which classes and specs perform best can make a big difference.
+No matter, what type of PvE content you’re exploring now, be it Manaforge Omega Raid or Mythic+ dungeons, knowing which classes and specs perform best can make a big difference.

-- WoW DPS Rankings (Mythic Plus TWW Season 1);
+- WoW DPS Rankings (Mythic Plus TWW Season 3);

-This PvE tier list is not set in stone and will be updated regularly throughout The War Within Season 1.
+This PvE tier list is not set in stone and will be updated regularly throughout The War Within Season 3.
 Changes to tier sets, talents, and stat scaling can all affect the performance of different classes.

 WoW The War Within DPS Rankings